Links

 (...)

-You may implement your own method for returning events, if you do not want to couple with framework.
+You may implement your own method for returning events, if you do not want to be coupled with the framework.

 Let's run our testing command: